The Chartered Governance Qualifying Programme consists of seven modules over two parts.

 Thinking about how many modules you will be taking and how many hours per week you can dedicate to study will give you an indication of how long it might take to complete Qualifying Programme.
 The quickest time is 2 years.

-Undertaking a professional qualification like the ICSA Qualifying Scheme is a big decision and requires careful consideration.
+Undertaking a professional qualification like the ICSA Chartered Governance Qualifying Programme is a big decision and requires careful consideration.

 Students should contact ICSA to find out their entry route: ICSA